 Who can participate in the project?

-The organisation listed as the Project Owner in the grant application must be an approved Norwegian research organisation and must have approved the submission of the grant application to the Research Council.
+Owner The research organisation listed as the Project Owner in the application form must be an approved Norwegian research organisation (see above) and must have authorised the submission of the grant application to the Research Council.
 The project administrator and the project manager must be the same person.

 What can you seek funding for?

-Norwegian research institutions may apply for funding to cover article processing charges incurred in 2018.
+Approved Norwegian research institutions (see above) may apply for funding to cover article processing charges incurred in 2019.

-Articles must be published in a journal that:
+Articles must be published in a journal that is:

-- is registered in the Directory of Open Access Journals (DOAJ).
+- registered in the Directory of Open Access Journals (DOAJ).